 Winsted Lake Watershed Association

 The Winsted Lake Watershed Association was formed in 1979, and has a mission to provide leadership in improving and protecting the quality of Winsted Lake and its watershed for present and future generations.
-Currently, there are more than 100 members, who have a strong commitment to Winsted Lake, and are continually evaluating the needs of the lake, its shoreline, and watershed to achieve its mission.
+Currently, there are more than 200 members and businesses, who have a strong commitment to Winsted Lake, and are continually evaluating the needs of the lake, its shoreline, and watershed to achieve its mission.

 Located in the heart of Winsted, the lake is 376 acres; and its watershed is approximately 18,000 acres.
 The majority of the watershed is agricultural land, according to association president Bev Schmitz.